etherealxx/cornucobia/README.md

 - [windsway](https://godotshaders.com/shader/2d-wind-sway/), MIT
 - [hitflash](https://godotshaders.com/shader/hit-flash-effect/), CC0
-- change2color, a modification of [Zylann's shader](https://forum.godotengine.org/t/changing-a-specific-color-in-a-sprite-using-shaders-in-godot-3/29610/4) posted on godotforum
 - cooldown_v3, licensed under the [Zero-Clause BSD license](https://opensource.org/license/0bsd) (0BSD)
+- change2color, a modification of [Zylann's shader](https://forum.godotengine.org/t/changing-a-specific-color-in-a-sprite-using-shaders-in-godot-3/29610/4) posted on godotforum.
+  - Zylann waived the copyright and related rights of the original shader code, placing them in the public domain (based on our private Mastodon direct message).
+  - This derivative work is licensed under the 0BSD license.

 Most of the shaders listed above are modified in some shape or form.